 Common Triggers for Sneezing Fits

 Infections, such as the common cold or flu, can also cause sneezing fits.
-Viruses that infect the respiratory system irritate the nasal passages and trigger the sneeze reflex as the body attempts to expel the pathogens.
+But viruses that infect the respiratory system irritate the nasal passages and trigger the sneeze reflex as the body attempts to expel the pathogens.
 Non-allergic rhinitis, a condition characterized by chronic sneezing and nasal congestion without an allergic cause, can also lead to repeated sneezing.
 Irritants like smoke, pollution, perfumes, and strong odors can also stimulate the nasal passages and cause sneezing fits.

 Cultural Interpretations and Superstitions